APLMOOC/APLMOOC/docs/course/ch4/part2.md

 1 3 6 10 15 21 28 36 45 55
 ```

 Note that we had to disclose ⊃ the resulting scalar which contained the resulting vector.
+More on this in Chapter 5.

 There is a dedicated built-in operator that does not have the same limitations, and calculates cumulative functions even for higher dimensional arrays.
 The scan \ operator cumulatively applies its left argument function on its right argument array and returns a result array of the same rank.